tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 The basic idea of progressive disclosure is to layer your information at different levels.
 Designers creating mocks for websites regularly consider these different levels in their UI layouts.
 I remember the last time I evaluated some comps from a UX designer.
 He pointed out the type of information that would appear to users at level 1, level 2, level 3, and level 4.

 In techwriterville, we usually operate at one level and don't have this multi-tiered approach to information in our list of concerns.

-## Basic information first, then advanced information

-The idea of progressive disclosure can be extracted into various applications.
-Beyond layers of information, you can also start by showing basic information first and more advanced information at different stages.
-According to Jakob Nielsen:

-> Progressive disclosure is the best tool so far: show people the basics first, and once they understand that, allow them to get to the expert features.
-But don't show everything all at once or you will only confuse people and they will waste endless time messing with features that they don't need yet.</blockquote>
-&mdash; <a href="https://www.interaction-design.org/encyclopedia/progressive_disclosure.html">Interaction Design</a>
+But it's helpful to model your information by thinking about what is exposed at each level of the user experience.

 The most common application of progressive disclosure is with context-sensitive help.
 Provide little tooltips or other on-screen text in your user interface and let the user click for more information if desired.